The Art of Communicating

 The Art of Communicating is a book written by Zen Master Thích Nhất Hạnh.
 The nine-chapter book was published in 2013 by HarperCollins Publishers LLC.
 According to Thích Nhất Hạnh, despite the integral role of technology, video conferencing, messaging and telephones in our lives, we still have difficulty communicating and understanding our inner sufferings.
 In this book, Thích Nhất Hạnh teaches how to communicate confidently and mindfully, first with ourselves and then with those around us.

-Plot
+Synopsis

 Essential Food

 In this chapter, the role of food in human life is discussed, emphasizing that it is not limited to eating and drinking, and that what we see, hear, touch and smell is also human food.
 Therefore, we must pay attention to the fact that the types of food we consume contain compassion and kindness.
 Thích Nhất Hạnh wrote:When we say something that nourishes us and uplifts the people around us, we are feeding love and compassion.
 When we speak and act in a way that causes tension and anger, we are nourishing violence and suffering.